The Board of Trustees is a diverse range of individuals, with a wealth of experience and skills that help us run the charity.

-She has also been Chair of Groundwork North London; a founder member of the Carbon Trust and the Travel Foundation; and served on the Policy Advisory Committee of CPRE.
+Dinah has also been Chair of Groundwork North London; a founder member of the Carbon Trust and the Travel Foundation; a Board member of Toynbee Housing Association; and served on the Policy Advisory Committee of CPRE.

 Simon MacGillivray was appointed to the Board of Trustees in June 2010.
 Simon has had a varied career working in a range of diverse occupations ranging from the banking sector to the NHS.
 However, in the past thirty years he has been working within the environmental and forestry sectors, holding a number of senior executive posts within environmental organisations working across the UK.